Akutagawasan Castle

 Nearest station: Shibahara-Takatsukishi Station (Hankyu Kyoto Line)

-Walk from station: 50 minutes
+Walk from station: 50 min walk

 Parking: Limited parking at the mountain trailhead.
 Free.